stnevans/aom-rcx-tools/README.md

 # Age of Mythology Recorded Game Manipulator
+This is a python library to interact with Age of Mythology recorded game files.
+It can extract the data contained in recorded games or add an observer to an AoM:EE game. <br>
-This is a python library capable of extracting data from recorded Age of Mythology games.
-This library can determine the players of a game, how long the game lasted, and the winners of the game.
-This library also provides all commands that were created during the game.
-This could allow for more analysis on what strategies are effective.
-Currently it supports AoM:EE and AoT.
+Some data extracted includes the players of a game, the duration of a game, what commands were created during the game (i.e. player actions), and the winners of the game.
+This could faciliate statistical analysis (e.g. what is the winrate of a 4:16 up with Zeus on Medit vs a 4:30?).
+The parser supports both AoM:EE and AoT. <br>

-This repository also supports adding observers to AoM:EE recorded games to allow observer fog of war.
-This is implemented by adding a observer that instantly resigns.
-As processing this ResignCommand would take the game out of sync, the rec is also modified to ignore sync information.
+Adding an observer to a game allows a viewer to have fog of war that includes all teams.
+Adding an observer is implemented by adding a observer player who instantly resigns.
+This would normally take the game out of sync, so the recorded game is also modified to ignore sync information.
 While this works on AoM:EE, on AoT, playback seems to go out of sync after the ResignCommand is processed.

 ## Planned Improvements
 - Better AoT support